 - Put some hard-boiled or plastic eggs in the grass basket and use them as your table's centerpiece.
 If you prefer, place some candies in the basket and give it as a gift.

 2. Create a Cotton-Ball Rabbit

 It can be difficult to find craft projects that are age-appropriate for preschoolers.
 Making a cotton-ball rabbit, though, is an ideal one.
 It's fun, simple, and creative.
-Moreover, it gives kids an opportunity to strengthen their pincer grasp (the ability to pick up small objects between their thumb and pointer finger).
+Moreover, it allows kids to strengthen their pincer grasp (the ability to pick up small objects between their thumb and pointer finger).
 This is valuable because the pincer grasp is a prerequisite for holding a pencil correctly and comfortably upon starting school.

-- Draw a basic rabbit shape on a piece of poster-board or cardboard.
+- Draw a basic rabbit shape on a piece of poster board or cardboard.
 Make a large circle for the body and a smaller one for the head.
 Draw two long ears and a small circle for the tail.